michael-adcock/miRNAnetwork/README.md

 # miRNAnetwork
-Python and R scripts for the creation of miRNA-disease-tissue-target netwoks
+Python and R scripts for the creation of miRNA-disease-tissue-target netwoks.